chrisjrob/chainlink/README.md

 Assembly
 --------
 Clip two halves together to make the first link.
-For the next link do the same, but puttig through the first link.
+For the next link do the same, but putting through the first link.
 Repeat until you have a chain.